Amsterdam-Music-Lab/MUSCLE/docs/docs/04_Creating_playlists.md

 - Click `Add sections` next to your playlist.
 ![AddSection](../assets/images/addSections.png)
 -  You can add some attributes for your sections now, or leave these blank.
-  -  When either the `artist` or the `name` field is filled a `Song` object will be created for these sections.
+  -  When either the `Artist` or the `Name` field is filled a `Song` object will be created for these sections.
-  -  The `Tag` and `group` attributes can be used as identifiers in your rules file.
+  -  The `Tag` and `Group` attributes can be used as identifiers in your rules file.
+  -  Click `Choose files` to select which audio files (.mp3, .wav, .aiff, .flac and .ogg currently supported) should be uploaded and associated with this metadata.
 ![Add sections](../assets/images/addSections2.png)
 - Click `Add sections` to upload your files to the server and add the sections to the database.